Q&A - emergent technology

 How often will the panel meet?

-The panel will meet on an ‘as needed’ basis.
-We anticipate that may mean potentially four times a year.
+The panel meets on an ‘as needed’ basis to consider proposals.
+This typically has been approximately four times a year.

 Why is there no industry representation on the panel?